 - 4 cups shredded carrots about 4 large carrots

-- Drain pineapple tidbits, reserving 2 tablespoons for dressing.
+- Drain pineapple tidbits, reserving 2 tablespoons for the dressing.

-- Mix together the rice wine vinegar, maple syrup, salt and 2 tablespoons of reserved pineapple juice.
+- Mix together the rice wine vinegar, honey, salt, and 2 tablespoons of reserved pineapple juice. for the dressing.

 - Toss together carrots, pineapple tidbits, plumped raisins, and dressing together.